Anar085/Unit3-Project/Project/main.md

 self.quantity_dialog.content_cls.food_price=food_price
 ```

-### 7. *Threading method, batch update, and fixing pragma modes* - **#SC2**  190 words
+### 7. *Threading method, batch update, and fixing pragma modes* - **#SC2**
 Back then, in the `Table_Waiter` screen, as test user, when I was doing multiple transactions, such as adding a new order, printing the bill, or inputting the quantity in the dialog and etc., I was facing a major challenge where screen was freezing after pressing the button to the relevant transaction and I was getting the error- "database is locked".
 And when I was deeply looking for the reason, I found out that database operations can be enough time-consuming that can be get locked for other operation, which reduces the user experience.
-I researched for the solution and found about Threading method which was the best solution to my problem as it offloads database updates to a thread working in the background and makes the UI stay responsive during updates.
+I researched for the solution and found about Threading [^12] method which was the best solution to my problem as it offloads database updates to a thread working in the background and makes the UI stay responsive during updates.
 I implemented it in `process_order `function in the `Table_Waiter` class, where most of database updates and validations are happening.
 The most important part of this function is to use `threading` for the function `batch_update_db`:
 ```.py
 threading.Thread(target=self.batch_update_db).start()
 ```